UPDATED JULY 2020

 The skin is the largest organ of the body with thousands of nerve cells, blood vessels and sweat glands.
 The skin is in the embryonic phase of baby’s development from one of the layers of the brain.
 This connectedness of the mind-body starts around the 3-4th week of embryo development.
 The outer layer (there are three total) develops into the skin, brain, and the nervous system.
 This connection between the skin and nervous system has such profound effects on the infant.

 Does your baby knead a massage?

 Research has produced so much about touch and the positive effects of touch.
-Infants that are deprived of human touch won’t gain weight, develop properly, have slower bone growth, poor muscle coordination, prone to illnesses, and unable to bond with others.1
+Human touch helps infants with weight gain, development, bone growth, muscle coordination, and ability to bond with others.1

 For mothers who are breastfeeding, massage can actually help stimulate prolactin, the hormone that increases milk production.
 For fathers, I find teaching them massage is crucial to help them bond with their baby.
 It also helps fathers to feel comfortable touching and handling their baby.
 They often feel they will hurt their babies since dad’s hands are usually larger than the mom’s and they are afraid of their child’s fragility.

 It’s important to note that parents should only perform infant massage in the NICU with the approval of their baby’s medical team.